Sinbad the Seasick

-Sinbad the Seasick (Spanish: Simbad el mareado) is a 1950 Mexican comedy film directed by Gilberto Martínez Solares and starring Germán Valdés, Telma Ferriño, Jacqueline Evans and Famie Kaufman.
+Sinbad the Seasick (Spanish: Simbad el mareado) is a 1950 Mexican comedy film written and directed by Gilberto Martínez Solares and starring Germán Valdés "Tin-Tan", Telma Ferriño, Jacqueline Evans and Fannie Kauffman "Vitola".
+It is a parody of Sinbad the Sailor.
 It was made at the Churubusco Studios in Mexico City while Location shooting took place in Acapulco.
 The film's sets were designed by the art director José Rodríguez Granada.

 Synopsis

 Simbad, a fisherman in a resort town, considers abandoning his Mexican girlfriend to pursue a wealthy American tourist.
 He escapes from the present reality in a series of daydreams.